Azure/Mission-Critical-Online/README.md

 ## Azure Mission-Critical overview

-The following articles provides more information about the Azure Mission-Critical design guidelines and design areas:
+The following articles provide more information about the Azure Mission-Critical design guidelines and design areas:

 - [What is Azure Mission-Critical?](https://docs.microsoft.com/azure/architecture/framework/mission-critical/mission-critical-overview) (➡️ `docs.microsoft.com`) - Detailed introduction into Mission-Critical, the problem it is intended to solve and the value it can provide.
 - [Design Methodology](https://docs.microsoft.com/azure/architecture/framework/mission-critical/mission-critical-design-methodology) (➡️ `docs.microsoft.com`) - The design methodology strives to provide an easy to follow design path to help to produce an optimal target architecture.